theatre captions for deaf people

 Theatre Captioning is a form of live subtitling in which the actors' words appear as scrolling text located on a screen(s) located near or on the stage.

-Any speech, songs or sound effects are captioned, allowing people who are Deaf, deafened or hard-of-hearing to follow the show.
+Any speech, songs or sound effects are captioned, allowing people who are deaf, hard-of-hearing, neurodiverse or non-native English speakers to follow the show.
 Show lyrics are identified by the presence of musical notes (♪).

 LED caption unit hanging over stage scene of a living room.

-A good example of this set up was the touring production of Guide Gods, which I captioned between 2014-2017, including all performances at the Perth International Arts Festival in Australia.
-Whilst most of the material is pre-scripted, a ten minute segment at the end involved the actor dialoguing with the audience.
+One example of my work was the touring production of Guide Gods, which I captioned between 2014-2017, including all performances at the Perth International Arts Festival in Australia.
+Whilst most of the material is pre-scripted, a ten minute segment at the end involved the actor in dialogue with the audience.
 I live captioned this part of the performance, so that the audience responses appeared on the screen in real-time.

 In addition, I am able to offer live captioning of post-show discussions, or lipspeaking support for interactive events such as building tours.
 Advice can. be given on optimal seating and screen positioning as well as how to publicise captioned performances within the d/Deaf community.

-• Scripted performances can be delivered in English with translations in multiple languages.
+• Scripted performances can be delivered in English with multi-language translations.

 • A transcript of the live performance and any post-show discussion can be provided.

-• If a captioned theatre performance is streamed online, a screenshot of the number of patrons accessing the online platform can be provided.
+• If a captioned theatre performance is streamed online, a screenshot of the number of caption viewers can be provided to quantify usage for reports to funders.

 Plasma caption unit hangs above small stage with horseshoe seating arrangement.

-• Between 3 and 10 lines of text can be displayed, which may be suited to occasions where the speed of speech is very fast.
+• Between 3 and 10 lines of text can be displayed.

-• Dedicated software allows the captioner to output extemporaneous speech as well as pre-scripted material.
+• Output of off-script speech as well as pre-scripted material.

 As with traditional units, at points in a scene where the set fades to black and there is no dialogue, the display unit can be cleared to prevent bleach from bright text.